Char B1: German use

+Ordinary tank versions also underwent some revision, as their wireless radios were replaced with the German model.
+A number of tanks also had an access hatch added to the turret top, and a concrete block added to the right hull front to prevent shot ricochet.
+Other differences to the French Army version included a jack and hoist arm carried outside the tank, with additional German equipment mounted on fenders.

+One unit, Panzer-Abteilung 213, was equipped with the Char B1 bis and deployed on the Channel Islands from 1941 to 1945.
+One of their tanks is displayed by the Bovington Tank Museum, though repainted in French colours.
+In German service, the tank saw action in the Balkans campaign and the Eastern Front, initially during Operation Barbarossa, the flamethrower version from 1942 onwards.

 Some Char B turrets were removed and installed on German bunkers defending Normandy beaches at the time of D-Day (6 June 1944).

 Panzer-Kompanie 224, a training unit, was outfitted with several flamethrower-equipped B-2s.
 They were stationed in Arnhem during Operation Market Garden, losing six tanks to anti-tank weaponry when they were sent to attack the Oosterbeek perimeter on 20–21 September 1944.

 German designations

 In German service the tanks received the following designations.